shaffex/shaffex.github.io/Views/Layout/vstack.md

-**VStac** is a view that arranges its children in a vertical line.
+**VStack** is a view that arranges its children in a vertical line.
 The alignment parameter determines how the views are aligned horizontally.

 ***Parameters:***